Lourdes Gurriel Jr. Player Props: Diamondbacks vs. Red Sox

 Red Sox Pitching Rankings

-- The Red Sox pitching staff is 17th in MLB with a collective 8.6 strikeouts per nine innings.
+- The 8.5 strikeouts per nine innings put together by the Red Sox pitching staff ranks 20th in the league.

-- The Red Sox have the 25th-ranked team ERA across all MLB pitching staffs (4.82).
+- The Red Sox have a 4.76 team ERA that ranks 25th among all MLB pitching staffs.

-- Red Sox pitchers combine to surrender the third-most home runs in baseball (72 total, 1.4 per game).
+- Red Sox pitchers combine to allow the fourth-most home runs in baseball (72 total, 1.4 per game).

 © 2023 Data Skrive.
 All rights reserved.